YahiaElTai/ms-commerce/docs/LOGGING_MONITORING.md

 The `/health` endpoints provide a lightweight way to assess the health of each microservice by returning an HTTP `200` OK status code when the service is running and operational.
 This helps to minimize the processing overhead and ensures a quick response for health checks`

+GCP Uptime checks are configured with alerts to send notifications (via email for now) when they fail.

 These are the endpoints available currently:

 - `http://mss-commerce.com/api/account/health`